-1. The single-seat version of the Hunter is a mid wing aircraft of all-metal construction, powered by one gas turbine-engine.
-It has swept-back main planes, a variable-incidence swept-back tail-plane, power-assisted aileron and elevator controls and provision for cabin pressurisation.
-The engine, which is mounted centrally in the fuselage, has a straight-through jet pipe.
-Twin-air intakes are positioned in the leading edges of the stub wings.
-On all single-seat aircraft except the GA Mk.11 the guns and ammunition are carried in a detachable armament package in the front fuselage.
-The aircraft consists of the following main components:-
+1. The Hunter T Mk.7 and 8 are single-engined mid-wing trainers with side by side seating.
+The two Marks are basically similar, but the Mk.8 version incorporates an arrester hook on the rear fuselage.
+They have swept-back mainplanes, a variable-incidence swept-back tail-plane, power operated aileron and elevator controls and provision for cabin pressurisation.
+The Avon gas turbine engine is mounted centrally in the fuselage, has a straight through jet pipe, and twin air-intakes are positioned in the leading edges of the stub wings.
+One Aden gun is carried on the starboard side of the front fuselage.
+The aircraft consists of the following main components:

-- (1) Front fuselage, incorporating detachable nosing, cockpit canopy and windscreens.
+- (1) Front fuselage, incorporating detachable nose, cockpit canopy and windscreen.

 - (2) Centre fuselage, with short stub wing.

 - (3) Rear fuselage, of which the bottom portion of the fin forms an integral part.

 - (4) Detachable tail cone.

 - (5) Upper portion of fin.